 Arrangements to embed patient and public involvement in the training

-We would normally expect to see a plan for STP trainees detailing the sort of contact they could have with patients and the public outside the day-to-day clinical setting.
+Details of patient and public involvement in the training can be provided as a stand-alone document.
+You must provide us with an engagement plan detailing the sort of contact trainees could have with patients and the public outside the day-to-day clinical setting.
 The aim would be for the trainee to understand the whole patient experience and to be able to explain to patients how clinical science contributes to their treatment.

 - talks to disease-specific patient and carer groups